girl drinking water from a fountain

 There Must Be Something In the Water

-In the early 1900's, a dentist practicing in Colorado, Dr. Frederick McKay, embarked on a 30-year research study to uncover the causes of stained teeth that were prevalent in his area.
-He found similar results in other states, including Texas, where they were actually calling them "Texas teeth."
-He eventually concluded the study with the finding that despite the staining, all teeth shared an absence of decay, and he attributed the staining to something in the water.
+In the early 1900’s, a dentist practicing in Colorado, Dr. Frederick McKay, embarked on a 30-year research study to uncover the causes of stained teeth that were prevalent in his area, known locally as the “Colorado brown stain.”
+He found similar results in other states, including Texas, where they were actually calling them “Texas teeth.”
+G.V.
+Black joined McKay in Colorado to study “dental mottling” (what they were calling it) and the first of their papers noted that the mottling didn’t seem to increase the susceptibility of tooth decay.
+In fact, despite all of the staining, the teeth shared an absence of decay and they attributed the staining to something in the water.

 Fluoride protects teeth in two ways.
 For children who are in the process of forming teeth, fluoride is ingested through food and water and literally becomes part of the tooth structure.
 Fluoride applied topically (by your dentist or hygienist) and using fluoride-enhanced toothpastes and rinses strengthens teeth that have already formed.